Answers to our Frequently Asked Questions

 Coriell Institute for Medical Research values the privacy of its constituents and does not share or sell information with outside organizations.
 You may visit the Coriell Institute website without submitting any personal information.
 If, however, you send us an email, register online, or make a gift to the Coriell Institute, we will have your name and any other personal information you choose to submit.
 This information will be added to the Coriell Institute mailing list and you will receive future mailings and information from us, unless you notify us to remove your name from the mailing list.

 The Coriell Institute for Medical Research does not share or sell information received through electronic submission.
 Despite the fact that we purchase and install SSL certificates for internet security, we cannot provide complete assurance that the contents of any email sent to us will not become known to or accessible by third parties.
 Therefore, by submitting your information over the internet, you ACCEPT Coriell's security approach; ACKNOWLEDGE its limitations, and RELEASE Coriell from any claim that might arise should any of your personal identifiers become known as a result of using this site.

 The Coriell Institute for Medical Research is not engaged in legal or tax advisory services.
-For advice or assistance in specific cases or whether to make certain a gift mechanism will fit well into your overall circumstances and planning, the services of an attorney or other professional advisor should be obtained.
+For advice or assistance in specific cases, or to determine whether a gift mechanism will fit well into your overall circumstances and planning, the services of an attorney or other professional advisor should be obtained.

 The purpose of this website is to provide general information regarding gift, estate, and financial planning.
 State laws govern wills, trusts, and charitable gifts made in a contractual agreement, and you should be aware of tax revisions.
 Advice from legal counsel should be sought when considering these types of gifts.